HR KPIs: Complete Guide and Examples

 15. Employee Satisfaction Index

-HR teams typically gather this data through surveys and feedback tools, which help identify areas of dissatisfaction and guide improvements to management practices, workplace policies, and employee support systems to enhance overall satisfaction.
+HR teams have a range of tools to collect this information, such as surveys and feedback, which can be used to pinpoint areas of dissatisfaction and inform improvements to management practices, workplace policies, and employee support measures to help boost satisfaction levels.

 16. Employee Engagement Index

-Employee Engagement Index evaluates employees’ emotional commitment to their work and organization, reflecting motivation, involvement, and willingness to contribute beyond basic job responsibilities in daily operations.
+Employee Engagement Index measures the emotional engagement of an employee towards his/her work and organization, which is a representation of the employees’ motivation, involvement, and willingness to contribute beyond their core job roles during normal operations.

 17. Employee Innovation Index